robertreems/pyhuect/README.md

 }
 ```

 Just hit the link button on the Hue bridge and start the program.
-That's it!
+During the first execution a configuration file will be created: ~/.hue/hueconf.ini.
+This INI file contains 2 sections:
+1. [Hue]
+This section has the IP key.
+You can set this yourself.
+But aren't obligated to do so.

+2. [DONOTEDIT]
+This section is fully managed by the program.
+Do not edit it yourself unless you know the username and want to set it yourself.

+# usage of the program
+As stated before, you'll have to execute the main.py file.

 # A note from Robert
 I've made this project primarily to learn coding Python.
 I'll probably abandon the project in the near future.
 You should do as well as there are far better alternatives.